LostArtefacts/TRX/docs/tr2/COMMANDS.md

   `/flip on`
   Switches the global flipmap on or off, turning the reality around you on its head.

+- `/flood`
+  `/drain`
+  Floods or drains the current room at will.
+For when drowning is preferable to puzzles!

 - `/give {item_name}`
   `/give {num} {item_name}`
   `/give all`